ericmedvet/slides/2023-hipowered-jgea/index.md

 ---

-## Summing up... did I convince you?
+## Summing up... did we convince you?

 JGEA is
 - Solid <span>&#10004;</span>